yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter2-scaling-with-yugabytedb.md

 {{< note title="Default ports" >}}

-The command pulls the latest Docker image of YugabyteDB, starts the container and uses the **yugabyted** tool to spin up a database node.
-The container exposes the following port numbers to your host operating system:
+The command pulls the latest Docker image of YugabyteDB, starts the container, and employs the **yugabyted** tool to launch a database node.
+The container makes the following ports available to your host operating system:

-* `15433` - the YugabyteDB UI
+* `15433` - for the YugabyteDB monitoring UI.
-* `5433` - the database port your client applications connect to.
-This the PostgreSQL server/postmaster process that is responsible for managing client connections and starting new backend processes.
+* `5433` - serves as the database port to which your client applications connect.
+This port is associated with the PostgreSQL server/postmaster process, which manages client connections and initiates new backend processes.

 For a complete list of ports, refer to the [default ports](https://docs.yugabyte.com/preview/reference/configuration/default-ports/) documentation.
 {{< /note >}}